 This is an advanced study of respiratory care in the critical care setting.
 Topics include non-conventional modes of mechanical ventilation, hemodynamics, special procedures, and advanced cardiac life support.
-Two lecture and one lab hour per week.
+Two lecture and two lab hours per week.

 2534 Clinical Practice III.
 (2) Prerequisites: A grade of "C" or better in RCT 1522 and Consent of instructor.